snyk-fixtures/device-cloud-python/README.md

   connect to, and protocol is the port for the local socket (ie. 23 for Telnet).
   Telnet server on host must be started before executing the remote-access action.)
+- Proxy (SOCKS4/SOCKS5/HTTP proxies now supported.
+Fill in the optional config fields and the agent will attempt to connect to the Cloud through the specified proxy.

 Issues:
 -------